HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 #### Example Scenarios

-1. A set of pre-defined rules, made by the Payer or State Mandates, necessitates that additional information is provided without a specific request.
+1. A set of pre-defined rules, made by the Payer or state mandates, necessitates that additional information is provided without a specific request.
 2. A Provider believes the Payer will need additional information to process a claim.
 3. A Provider is under review and required to provide additional documentation for all claims.